-Whether it’s a day at the beach, a picnic, or a movie, an afternoon out with your family is enjoyable and great way to spend some quality time.
+Whether it’s a day at the beach, a picnic, or a movie, an outing with your family is a surefire way to enjoy some quality time.
 Pick an accessible activity everyone can enjoy and share a day of reconnecting.

-Not to worry if you and your family are not in the same state or country, you can still connect with one another.
-Call each other or connect over a video chatting app to check in with distant relatives.
+Not to worry if you and your family are not in the same state or country — modern technology makes it easy to connect!
+Call each other or use a video chatting app to check in with distant relatives.

-Games are super fun and a great way to bond with family.
-Whether you and your family decide on playing a few board games, puzzles, card games, or even hitting the field for a sport game, a little competition is healthy for quality family time.
-Plus the winner has bragging rights until the next game day.
+Games are a super fun way to bond with family.
+Whether your family is into board games, puzzles, card games, or sports, a little healthy competition will energize your family time.
+Plus, the winner has bragging rights — until the next game day.